radiantearth/stac-api-spec/OVERVIEW.md

 | GeoJSON                   | OAFeat | <http://www.opengis.net/spec/ogcapi-features-1/1.0/conf/geojson> | Requires OGC API - Features responses to be in GeoJSON ([reference](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html#_requirements_class_geojson)) |                                             |

 Additional conformance classes are specified in the [STAC Extensions](extensions/README.md).

-## HTTP Request Methods and Content Types

-The STAC API, including its OAFeat components, follow a RESTful model.
-A core principal of this is the use of HTTP Request Methods ("verbs") and the `Content-Type` header to drive behavior on resources ("nouns").
-This section describes how these are used in the OAFeat and STAC endpoints.

-### GET

-**Required**: OAFeat 1.0 only specifies GET query parameters, and they are all required.
-STAC's cross-collection `/search` also requires
-GET queries for all implementations, and generally aligns with OAFeat's single Collection search.

-### POST

-1. **Recommended** STAC `/search` is strongly recommended to implement POST `Content-Type: application/json`, where the content body is a JSON object representing a query and filter, as defined in [STAC Item Search](extensions/item-search).
-2. **Prohibited** OAFeat: POST `Content-Type: application/json` on the `/collections/{collectionId}/items`, where the content body is a JSON object representing a filter, is not allowed.
-This is prohibited due to conflict with the [Transaction Extension](extensions/transaction/README.md), which defines a POST `Content-Type: application/json` operation to create an Item.
-Any query against a single OAFeat collection endpoint should be possible against the STAC `/search` endpoint, specifying the collection name in the `collections` query parameter.

-It is recommended for clients use POST for querying (if the STAC API supports it), especially when using the `intersects` query parameter, for two reasons:

-1. In practice, the allowed size for an HTTP GET request is significantly less than that allowed for a POST request, so if a large geometry is used in the query it may cause a GET request to fail.
-2. The parameters for a GET request must be escaped properly, making it more difficult to construct when using JSON parameters (such as intersect).

-**STAC API extensions** allow for more sophisticated searching, such as the ability to search by geometries and searching on specific Item properties.

-#### PUT / PATCH / DELETE

-The other HTTP verbs are not supported in the core STAC specification.
-The [Transaction Extension](extensions/transaction/README.md) does implement them, for STAC and OAFeat implementations that want to enable writing and deleting items.